 - An excused absence from courses, research, teaching assignments, or other Michigan Tech responsibilities for a period of up to six weeks.
 The excused absence may begin up to three weeks prior to either a birth or placement of child or children of under four years in age in the home for purposes of adoption.
 In the event of multiple births or placements for adoption that occur within a one-year time frame, the period of the combined excused absence remains at six weeks total.
 The excused absence will end and students are expected to return full-time to their graduate responsibilities after the six-week parental accommodation period.
 Students unable to complete course requirements due to the excused absence will be given an incomplete (“I” grade) for that course by the course’s instructor of record.
 Students receiving “I” grades will need to work with the instructor of record for that course to identify a plan to complete all requirements for the course within three semesters in residence.

 - A one-semester extension in her/his time-to-degree limit, deadline for completion of a qualifying exam, and deadline for completion of a proposal defense.
 Other deadlines and academic expectations may also be modified as part of the parental accommodation by the student’s academic home department.
 Any and all requests for modifications of deadlines should be documented in writing on the student’s Graduate Student Parental Accommodation Request Form.
-Any and all requests must be approved by the dean of the Graduate School in advance of the parental accommodation period.
+Any and all requests must be approved by the Graduate School in advance of the parental accommodation period.
 Students requesting a parental accommodation should be aware that requests for an extension of a deadline will not be granted if the deadline has already passed.
 In the event of multiple births or placements for adoption, students are eligible for a maximum of a one calendar year extension of deadlines.

-In order to apply for parental accommodation:
+In order to apply for parental accommodation students must:

 - Complete and print a Graduate Student Parental Accommodation Request Form.